simonlindgren/gdelt-critsoc/README.md

 GDELT, in other words, is a very ambitious project, and also highly complex.
 [All the codebooks and documentation](https://github.com/lamastex/spark-gdelt-examples/tree/master/gdelt-docs) are quite intimidating.
 Aside from the events and GKG data, the GDELT project also offers [other datasets](https://www.gdeltproject.org/data.html#rawdatafiles).

-This notebook offers a method to drill down fast to applications of GDELT that I feel may be interesting from the perspective of critical social science analyses that can be interesting in their own right, but maybe mainly as some form of 'mainstream'/'ground truth' baseline to contrast with analyses of processes and behaviours in social media.
+This notebook offers a method to drill down fast to applications of GDELT that I feel may be interesting from the perspective of critical social science analyses that can be useful in their own right, but maybe mainly as some form of 'mainstream'/'ground truth' baseline to contrast with analyses of processes and behaviours in social media.

+### Building the dataset

+These are the steps performed in `gdelt-databuilder.ipynb`:

+1. ...
+2. ...